Package Leaflet: Information for the Patient

 Rare(may affect up to 1 in 1,000 patients)

-Frequency not known(the frequency cannot be estimated with the available data)
+Frequency Not Known(frequency cannot be estimated from the available data)

-The previously listed side effects also apply to children and adolescents.
+The side effects listed above also apply to children and adolescents.
 The following additional information is important for children, adolescents, and their caregivers:

 Common(may affect up to 1 in 10 people)

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-This medication does not require special storage conditions.
+This medicine does not require any special storage conditions.

-Medications should not be disposed of through drains or in the trash.
-Dispose of the containers and medications you no longer need at the SIGRE collection point of the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the containers and medications you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Dispose of the packaging and any unused medicine in the SIGRE collection point at your pharmacy.
+If you are unsure, ask your pharmacist how to dispose of the packaging and any unused medicine.
+This will help protect the environment.

 Composition of Teriflunomida Dr. Reddys

-The active ingredient is teriflunomida.
+The active ingredient is teriflunomide.

 Teriflunomida Dr. Reddys 7 mg film-coated tablets

-Each tablet contains 7 mg of teriflunomida.
+Each tablet contains 7 mg of teriflunomide.

 Teriflunomida Dr. Reddys 14 mg film-coated tablets

-Each tablet contains 14 mg of teriflunomida.
+Each tablet contains 14 mg of teriflunomide.

 Teriflunomida Dr. Reddys 7 mg film-coated tablets

-The 7 mg film-coated tablets are round, white, 6 mm in diameter and marked with an “O” on one face.
+The 7 mg film-coated tablets are round, white, 6 mm in diameter, and marked with an "O" on one face.

-Pack sizes: 28, 28x1 or 84 film-coated tablets
+Package sizes: 28, 28x1, or 84 film-coated tablets

 Teriflunomida Dr. Reddys 14 mg film-coated tablets

-The 14 mg film-coated tablets are round, blue, 7 mm in diameter and marked with “C14” on one face.
+The 14 mg film-coated tablets are round, blue, 7 mm in diameter, and marked with "C14" on one face.

-Pack sizes: 28, 28x1, 56, 84 or 98 film-coated tablets
+Package sizes: 28, 28x1, 56, 84, or 98 film-coated tablets

-Only some pack sizes may be marketed.
+Not all package sizes may be marketed.

 Reddy Pharma Iberia, S.A.

-Avenida Josep Tarradellas nº 38
+Avda.
+Josep Tarradellas nº 38

 08029 Barcelona (Spain)